uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

 ```
 That's it.
 We can now authenticate to the server with our key and without using a password.
 Next we will finish configuring SSH.

-### Further configuring of SSH
+## Further configuring of SSH

 So, earlier we have generated the SSH keys and set them up for authenticating without a password.
 We have also granted the user account root privileges by editing `sudoers`.
 Next, what we'll want to do is disable password authentication and disable logging in to the server with root.
 We will achieve this by modifying the <a href="https://linux.die.net/man/5/sshd_config" target="_blank" rel="noopener">configuration</a> of <abbr title="OpenSSH Daemon">sshd</abbr>.

-To modify the config we can use any editor like vim or nano.
-The configuration's location should be `/etc/ssh/sshd_config`, usually.
+To modify the configuration we can use any editor like vim or nano.
+The location of this file is usually `/etc/ssh/sshd_config`.
 ```bash
 $ sudo nano /etc/ssh/sshd_config
 ```